kohr-h/maxiv-course-oct-17/README.md

 in a terminal.
 Sometimes one gets `OSError: [Errno 99] Cannot assign requested address`.
 In this case an explicit IP has to be given, which should be the equivalent to `localhost` in your case:

     jupyter notebook --ip=127.0.0.1

+The notebooks can also be viewed online as static HTML pages.
+This works (somewhat) on GitHub directly, but better with [nbviewer](https://nbviewer.jupyter.org/).
+Just copy the URL of the notebook into the text field at that page.